 How much do carrier bags cost?

-A minimum charge of 5p applies to carriage bags.
+A minimum charge of 5p applies to carrier bags.

-What health and safety advice is available for walkers?
+What health and safety advice is available for walkers and outside activities?

 Exploring the outdoors is fantastic fun, but please read up on the risks and make sure you are prepared.

-Find safety advice for exploring Wales' National Parks and safety tips for staying safe on the Welsh coast, on the Visit Wales website.
+Find safety advice for exploring Wales' National Parks and safety tips for staying safe on the Welsh coast.
 Visit AdventureSmart.uk for information on how to stay safe whilst exploring Wales.

 What is the international dialling code for the UK?